chriskrycho/v4.chriskrycho.com/now.txt

 ## Podcasts

 - [New Rustacean](http://www.newrustacean.com) -- a podcast about learning the Rust programming languare.
 Updates 2--3⨉ each month.
 - [Winning Slowly](http://www.winningslowly.org) -- taking the long view on technology, religion, ethics, and art; cohosted with [Stephen Carradini](http://stephencarradini.com).
 Usually updates biweekly; we've been in flux with Stephen finishing a Ph.D., his wife delivering their first baby, and their all moving from North Carolina to Arizona in the course of 2017.
-Getting back on the normal schedule this fall.
+We finished Season 5 this fall and are prepping for Season 6, with a couple inter-season episodes coming out in between.
 - [Mass Affection](https://www.massaffection.com) -- playing through the _Mass Effect_ with my wife.
 I've got two episodes we need to publish.
 We got distracted with things besides video games this summer, but we'll be back at it.
+Sadly, we packed up the game and our Xbox 360, so we won't be back at it *until* we move in.

 ## Projects

+- I published [True Myth](https://github.com/chriskrycho/true-myth), a library for safer (functional) programming in TypeScript, Flow, or plain-old JavaScript.
+You can read about the project [in its docs](https://true-myth.js.org) or in my introductory [blog post](http://www.chriskrycho.com/2017/announcing-true-myth-10.html).
-- My main non-work, non-family goal right now is to make the experience of writing TypeScript and Ember.js together awesome. [typed-ember](https://github.com/typed-ember) on GitHub is where all the action is at.
+- Over the course of 2017, I've been working on making the experience of writing TypeScript and Ember.js together awesome. [typed-ember](https://github.com/typed-ember) on GitHub is where all the action is at.
 I've also been writing a series of blog posts, ["Typing Your Ember"](http://www.chriskrycho.com/typing-your-ember/), to help people get off the ground.
 - I'm keeping track of my reading this year via my [2017 book list](http://www.chriskrycho.com/2017-book-list.html).
 One of my goals is, for new books I read, to write at least a *short* review of them.
-- [lightning.rs](https://github.com/chriskrycho/lightning-rs/) -- my static site generator project in Rust, which I'm trying to spend one [pomodoro](http://www.chriskrycho.com/2017/log-all-the-things.html) session on every work day.
-I got tired of the project languishing.

 ### On Hold

+- [lightning.rs](https://github.com/chriskrycho/lightning-rs/) -- my static site generator project in Rust, which I'm currently hoping to get back to in 2018.
+We'll see.
 - [Rust and Swift](http://www.chriskrycho.com/rust-and-swift.html) -- I tabled this to work on a project of the same focus for O'Reilly, who ended up canceling the project.
 I'm not sure I'll ever go back to it.
 I was really enjoying it, but that really burned me out, and in the meantime both Swift and Rust have moved on, a *lot*.

 ## Career